florianjourda/amplitude-confidence-interval/README.md

 # Airtable LinkedIn Contact Importer

-This is a Chrome Extension that runs on the LinkedIn profile pages and allows to import some of the profile data to a given 'Contacts' table on [Airtable](http://www.airtable.com).
+This is a Chrome Extension that runs on Amplitude.com funnel pages and draws confidence interval to the funnels.

-I have built this because LinkedIn has closed their API (not cool!) and decided to switch to [Airtable](http://www.airtable.com) to manage my contact list (personal CRM).

-This an alpha version and requires a specific field format in the Contacts table.
-So it's unlikely you can use it just out of the box :)
+The confidence level (95% by default) can be customized.

 ![Demo](demo.gif)